syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-asp-net-web-forms.md

 <li>Syncfusion.Presentation.Base</li>
 </ul>

-5.The below code snippets demonstrate how to create a PowerPoint Presentation in ASP.NET platform.
+Step 5.
+The below code snippets demonstrate how to create a PowerPoint Presentation in ASP.NET platform.

 **Create Presentation instance:**